Adams-Developer/hello-world/README.md

 # hello-world

-Welcome!
+Hi!

-Currently I'm a graduate student at DePaul University in Chicago, IL.
+I am a recent MS graduate of DePaul University in Chicago, IL.
-I like C#, HTML, TypeScript/JavaScript amd Agular.
+I use C#, HTML, JavaScript/typescript and Angular daily.
-I am interested in Artifical Intelligence and Blockchain.
+I am interested in data, AI and Blockchain.

-I hope to display what I have learned during my tenure at DePaul.
+I hope to display what I have learned during my tenure at DePaul and in my spare time.

 Enjoy!